instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 </td>
 <td>
-  Streamlit shows a simple prompt for the user to fill in with text:
+  Calls the `streamlit.text_input` function to shows a simple prompt for the user to fill in with text.
+Here the single argument is the text to show the user, relating to the prompt:

   > Enter your name

   When the user enters a value, this is put into the `name` variable, which is used in subsequent lines.

+  On first run, the `name` variable is empty.
 </td>
 </tr>